We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 - Education: Bachelor’s degree in aviation management, business administration, or a related field.

-- Certifications: Not typically required, but professional certification like Certified Member (CM) from the American Association of Airport Executives can be beneficial.
+- Certifications: They are not typically required, but professional certifications like Certified Member (CM) from the American Association of Airport Executives can be beneficial.

 - Additional Requirements: Several years of experience in various facets of aviation management.